lop1498/DistMIS/README.md

 - use_gpu
   > (bool) Boolean that indicates if the train is going to be done using GPU resources.

 Once the configuration file is ready, we can replicate the experimentation with one node as follows.
-First we initialize the ray cluster, specifying the number of gpus and cpus per gpu.
+First, we initialize the ray cluster, specifying the number of gpus and cpus per gpu.

 ```console
 foo@bar:~$ ray start --head --num-cpus=20 --num-gpus=2